s-amundson/wpa_2p1/readme.md

 If you encounter this SQL error when attempting to access https://0.0.0.0:8000/, there may be updates to the database, so you will need to migrate the database again.
 Follow these steps:
 1. Make sure the server is running using `docker compose up`.
 1. Open a new console window and run `docker exec -it django_dev python manage.py migrate`.
-1. Access https://0.0.0.0:8000/ and the issue should hopefully be recovered!
+1. Access https://0.0.0.0:8000/ and the issue should hopefully be resolved!

+### Docker Desktop
+While not necessary, you may find it helpfu to install the [Docker Desktop](https://www.docker.com/products/docker-desktop/) UI to manage your containers.
+If there are build-related issues, try clearing your containers, images, volumes, and builds.